 - Keep the plant away from drafts and heating vents, and never let it touch a cold window pane.

-I used to photograph weddings – – – way back when, when people still used film in their cameras.
+I used to photograph weddings – – – way back when people still used film in their cameras.
 One of the events that stands out in my memory was a Christmas wedding.
 The platform where the minister and the wedding party stood was engulfed in a sea of bright red Poinsettias.
 A few white Poinsettias were here and there to add interest.
 So simple, and yet, so dramatic.

 It seems a shame to dispose of something this glorious, and some adventurous gardeners try to get it to bloom again next year.
 Actually, they can be rebloomed for decades.
 And if having something that your next door neighbor probably doesn’t interests you, this just might be your project!

-GROW POINSETTIAS: THE TIMELINE
+GROWING POINSETTIAS: THE TIMELINE

 January through March: